Wall Street T-bill stockpile surged before U.S. debt deal

-NEW YORK (Reuters) - In a seeming game of hot potato, Wall Street’s top firms were stuck with short-term U.S. government debt that no one wanted before Washington struck an 11th-hour deal last week to avert a default.
+NEW YORK, Oct 25 (Reuters) - In a seeming game of hot potato, Wall Street’s top firms were stuck with short-term U.S. government debt that no one wanted before Washington struck an 11th-hour deal last week to avert a default.

 U.S. primary dealers - the 21 Wall Street investment banks who do business directly with the Federal Reserve - ended up absorbing much of the Treasury bills that money market funds and other investors were dumping, according to data from the New York Federal Reserve.